fpaludi/BooksFastAPI/README.md

   1. The API based on FAST API
   1. PostgreSQL database for development
   1. PostgreSQL database for integration testing
-  1. PgAdmin as Postgres database administrator
+  1. PgAdmin as PostgreSQL database administrator

 The project has 2 database because.
 One of them is used to run the integration tests and it is cleaned after each test process.
 In that way, the test guarantee that start